greguezono/claude-config/commands/create_plan.md

    - Research actual code patterns using parallel sub-tasks
    - Include specific file paths and line numbers
    - Write measurable success criteria with clear automated vs manual distinction
-   - automated steps should use `make` whenever possible - for example `make test` instead of `cd backend && npm run test`
+   - Automated steps should use `make` whenever possible - for example `make test` instead of `cd backend && npm run test`
+   - Always include Status Summary at top of plan with all phases and checkboxes

 4. **Be Practical**:
    - Focus on incremental, testable changes